Weaver Lexicon

 Needles

-Primers and treatments are used to give new properties to yarns or fabrics, to correct their defects, or to give them the best aspect for sales.
+Sizing and treatments are processes used to give new properties to yarns or fabrics, or to correct their defects or make them look good for sale.

-Way of interweaving warp and weft yarns (cloth, satin, twill, natté, taffeta, chevron)
+Method of interweaving warp and weft yarns (plain, satin, twill, basket, louisine, taffeta, chevron, gros de tour, double face).

 Embroidery